Phil Cohen (cultural theorist): East London

-Over a 40-year period, some twenty projects have been carried out in different parts of East London, including the Isle of Dogs, Whitechapel, The Royal Docks, Stratford and Barking.
+Over a 40-year period, some twenty projects were carried out in different parts of East London, including the Isle of Dogs, Whitechapel, The Royal Docks, Stratford and Barking.
 The projects varied in scope and scale from a major comparative research project funded by the ESRC, to small-scale community initiatives, and including local school and neighbourhood based ethnographies as well as photography, video and other visual arts projects (see also Filmography section below).
 A further study into the cultural politics of regeneration appeared in Regeneration Songs.

 Although not a longitudinal study in the strict sense, this long series of projects and related publications set out to capture the impact of complex structural change on the livelihoods, life styles and life stories of successive generations of young East Enders and their parents.
 The empirical focus was on the processes de-industrialisation, globalisation and the advent of neoliberal policies in the local housing and labour markets.
 Much of this work was brought together in the first part of Cohen's book about the impact of the 2012 Olympics on East London.

 Intellectuals, dialogic research and the dissident academy

-Cohen's intellectual and political formation took place outside the Academy.
-He does not have a first degree and he obtained a PhD by publication.
+Cohen's intellectual and political formation took place outside the academy.
+He did not have a first degree and he obtained a PhD by publication.
 He spent five years in the British Museum Reading Room following a course of independent study, and observing how some of his early ideas were taken up by academics and exploited for their own career advancement.
-As a result he has always been opposed to extractive forms of social research, and suspicious of the ways in which academics make intellectual capital out of the information supplied to them.
-Instead he has experimented with alternative, non-academic ways of co-producing and disseminating research knowledge through exhibitions, films, comics and the visual arts.
-He has written on the curriculum of the Multicultural University, the historical relationship between Black and Jewish intellectuals, the limits and conditions of dialogic/participatory research, citizen social science and the critical pedagogy of anti-racism.
+As a result, he was always opposed to extractive forms of social research, and suspicious of the ways in which academics make intellectual capital out of the information supplied to them.
+Instead, he experimented with alternative, non-academic ways of co-producing and disseminating research knowledge through exhibitions, films, comics and the visual arts.
+He wrote on the curriculum of the Multicultural University, the historical relationship between Black and Jewish intellectuals, the limits and conditions of dialogic/participatory research, citizen social science and the critical pedagogy of anti-racism.
 The extent to which it is possible to sustain a culture of critical enquiry and dissent within the neo-liberal university, and in the face of toxic forms of student identity politics is considered in further studies.

 Journalism

-Cohen has written for numerous left-wing journals, including New Socialist, Marxism Today, Soundings and New Formations.
-He has also contributed to the online Open Democracy platform.
-Since 2012, he has written a regular blog on his website on a range of topics in contemporary politics and culture.
+Cohen wrote for numerous left-wing journals, including New Socialist, Marxism Today, Soundings and New Formations.
+He also contributed to the online OpenDemocracy platform.
+From 2012, he wrote a regular blog on his website on a range of topics in contemporary politics and culture.
 A collection of this material was published in 2019.